It seems like we hear it everywhere we go online as marketers: It’s all about growth.

 10. You lack the needed level of personal focus.

+At least you have enough focus to make it to number 10.
 If you’re reading this—especially this far down the list—you’re likely the one responsible for growth at your company.

 It is your leadership that will make this successful.
 That means knowing every detail of every project plan—every week.
+A task, project, goal, priority, or initiative that leaves your vision, is likely to disappear into the sunset completely unless you have a big team or a project management platform.

 11. Your branding and messaging aren’t working.